-- The two major obstacles for SMB owners are:
+- There are two major obstacles for SMB owners in Indiana:

 - Access to capital is mostly concentrated in large cities and the coastal region.